ralgar/proton-mo2-installer/README.md

 Here is what you need to do in order to update:

 1. Grab the latest stable release of the installer [here](https://github.com/ralgar/proton-mo2-installer/releases).
+2. Make sure Steam is *not* running before starting the installer.
-2. Run `setup`, following the prompts to *Update*.
+3. Run `setup`, following the prompts to *Update*.

 ## Notes

 - There is no Vortex support, and there probably never will be.
 In my experience, it simply isn't capable of handling heavy mod stacks nearly as well as Mod Organizer 2 is.
+- The included *Uninstall* function will wipe out your Mod Organizer 2 instance if you store it in the default location.
+This includes all of your downloaded and installed mods.

 ## Credits

-- [Rockerbacon](https://github.com/rockerbacon) - For creating the original scripts that inspired this project.
+- [Rockerbacon](https://github.com/rockerbacon) - For creating the original Lutris scripts that inspired this project.<br>
     The main `setup` script was written from scratch, the contents of `handlers/` have been heavily reworked, and the contents of `gamesinfo/` are mostly untouched.
+- [Frostworx](https://github.com/frostworx) - For building the custom Proton required for Mod Organizer 2.

 ## License